What is a standard current account?

 Once you hit apply on our site you will be taken to the bank’s website and given more detailed information about applying for the current account.
 You will need to have documents to prove your identity and address to successfully apply for a current account.

-If you want to make this account your main account you should ask about whether the bank offers the ‘Switch Guarantee’ (or simply look for the distinctive black and white logo).
+Where you want to make this account your main account you should ask about whether the bank offers the ‘Switch Guarantee’ (or simply look for the distinctive black and white logo).

 This means when you switch accounts your bank should handle automatically moving all your direct debits, payments and transfers to your new account.
 If any payments are missed, the bank is held liable and you will be due compensation for any arrears or charges you have faced.
 The whole process should take no more than seven days from you agreeing to switch.